gabrielsze/speckit/DEPLOYMENT.md

 # - Set up and deploy?
 Yes
 # - Which scope?
 [Your account]
 # - Link to existing project?
 No
-# - Project name: eventhub
+# - Project name: eventure
 # - Directory: ./
 # - Override settings?
 No